tyzen9/tyzen9/README.md

 # Servarr Seedbox
 Servarr is an ecosystem of open-source applications designed for automating and managing personal media libraries.
-I find this ecosystem fascinating, and have enjoyed experimenting with this technology.
+I find this fascinating, and have enjoyed experimenting with this technology.

 > [!CAUTION]
 > Warning: Downloading media from torrents in some cases can be illegal and may result in copyright infringement charges.